Firstly, it is important to note the number of people who do not receive treatment in the first place for their addiction or alcoholism.

 While relapse is not part of every single story, it is still incredibly common.
 With relapse rates showing that 2 to 3 in every 5 people who attend treatment relapsing, it is still a very common part of the addiction treatment industry.
 This does not mean, though, that the treatment center has failed.
 They provide every addict and alcoholic who comes through their doors with the resources to stay sober.
 They cannot follow the individual throughout their life, though, ensuring they do not relapse at every twist and turn of life.

-You cannot base the effectiveness of a treatment center only on the amount of people who relapse, you must also take into consideration those who stay sober.
 Though relapse rates are currently 40 to 60% of individuals who attend treatment, this still means that 40 to 60% of individuals who attend treatment stay sober.
 These people cannot be discounted due to the relapse of some.
 Treatment works effectively in the lives of these individuals who carry what they learn in treatment on throughout the rest of their lives.

 The people who stay sober take the tools and coping mechanisms learned in treatment into their everyday lives and apply them.
 They pause before making rash decisions and instead think rationally about the consequences.
 Those who stay sober maintain an active effort to do so and treatment proves to be effective for them.
 Relapse rates do not apply to these people, but there is no guarantee they will stay sober, either.